yariker/WindowExtras.Wpf/README.md

 You can download the [Demo app](https://github.com/yariker/WindowExtras.Wpf/releases) to see these properties in action.

-# WindowShadow
+## WindowShadow

-You can attach a drop shadow to a window without affecting the window template or conent.
+You can attach a drop shadow to a window without affecting the window template or content.
 The drop shadow is:
 * Completely customizable (color, amount of blur, opacity, offset, corner radius, etc.)
 * Transparent to mouse clicks (just like any standard window shadow)
 * Does not affect the actual size of the host window